raystack/dagger/docs/advance/overview.md

 ### [DARTS](docs/advance/../../DARTS.md)

 DARTS allows you to join streaming data from a reference data store.
 It supports reference data store in the form of a list or <key, value> map.
 It enables the refer-table with the help of UDFs which can be used in the SQL query.
+Currently we only support GCS as reference data source.